-The life of Saint Anthony of Padua is a model for you and me, especially his work with the poor.
-St. Anthony’s life is what every Christian’s life is meant to be: a steady courage to face the ups and downs of life; a call to love and forgive; a concern for the needs of others; the patience to deal with crises great and small; and a total trust in God.
+The life of Saint Anthony of Padua is a model for you and me, especially his work with the global food crisis.
+St. Anthony’s life is what every Christian’s life is meant to be: a steady courage to face the ups and downs of life; a call to love and forgive; a concern for the needs of others and the poor; the patience to deal with crises great and small; and a total trust in God.
 Today, as in St. Anthony’s time, many people are trapped in the vicious cycle of poverty.
 Because of St. Anthony’s extraordinary love for the poor, which he often expressed by feeding the hungry, “St. Anthony’s Bread” has been the term used for offerings made in response to God’s call to serve the poor.
 Will you give a gift of Saint Anthony’s Bread?

 In Honor of St. Anthony

 My heart aches for those whose lives are in crisis because of natural disasters like the COVID-19 pandemic, war, and the misery that is caused by extreme poverty.
 I am asking you to answer the call to serve people who have lost the ability to work and feed their families during the pandemic stay-at-home orders in the developing world.
-Will you join us in reaching out to thousands of children and families?
+Will you join us in reaching out to thousands of children and families during this global food crisis?
 Many are malnourished, and all are at risk of acquiring a disease of some type.
 Still, my heart rejoices because of kind–hearted people like you, whom God has also called to serve the poor.

 The Demand Has Been Overwhelming